VirtusLab/scala-cli/website/docs/commands/misc/config.md

 import {ChainedSnippets} from "../../../src/components/MarkdownComponents.js";

-The `config` sub-command allows to get and set various configuration values, used by other Scala CLI sub-commands.
+The `config` sub-command makes it possible to get and set various configuration values, used by other Scala CLI sub-commands.

 Examples of use: